NarothamSai/fastify-crud/README.md

 npm install
 ```

-Create file with name `.env` by filling values of fields in `env.example`
+Create file `.env`, copy fields of `env.example` and fill them with your values

 ### Development